Lauren Greenfield: The Queen of Versailles

 In January 2012 Greenfield received the Sundance Film Festival's Directing Award, US Documentary 2012 for her documentary feature film, entitled The Queen of Versailles, which was released theatrically in 2012.
 Previously, The Queen of Versailles was selected for the U.S. Documentary Competition at the Sundance Film Festival 2012 (The world premieres of 16 American documentary films).
-The Queen of Versailles was further honored by being selected to be the opening night documentary film for the Sundance Film Festival.
-The film was acquired by Magnolia Pictures on the first day of the festival.
 Also in 2012, she was awarded the Grand Jury Prize from the Brisbane International Film Festival, a second Best Director Award from the RiverRun Film Festival, the Special Jury Documentary Feature prize from the deadCenter Film Festival.
 On October 22, 2012, The Queen of Versailles was nominated for Best Documentary Film, 2012 by the International Documentary Association (IDA).
 According to PBS/POV, The Queen of Versailles was ranked #2 of the Top 10 Documentaries of 2012, based on awards, nominations and other ranking criteria.
 In January 2013, Greenfield was nominated by the Directors Guild of America (DGA) for Outstanding Directorial Achievement in Documentaries for the year 2012.

 In March 2014, Greenfield won a lawsuit brought by the film's main subject David Siegel.
 Siegel claimed Greenfield had not obtained a proper release from the subjects of the film, in particular David Siegel and Westgate Resorts.
 An IFTA arbitrator supported Greenfield's position and also awarded her $750,000 for legal fees.

-A second lawsuit was brought by Siegel asking for return of the Siegel's "life rights" and damages of $5 million.
-The Siegel's "life rights" were assigned to Greenfield with the appearance releases for the film.
-In February 2014, an AAA arbitrator dismissed the $5 million in damages but ruled “the Life Story Releases are invalid and unenforceable."
+In 2023, it was announced that the documentary would be adapted into a Broadway musical, also called The Queen of Versailles, starring Kristin Chenoweth and with music composed by Stephen Schwartz.